 2019.
 Milner GR, JL Boldsen, SD Ousley, SM Getz, S Weise, P Tarp, and J Gampe.
 An Integrated Approach to Adult Skeletal Age Estimation and Paleodemographic Reconstruction: Going From Bones to Individual Ages and Mortality Patterns.
 Full-day Workshop.
 Annual Meeting of the American Association of Physical Anthropologists.
 Cleveland, OH.

 2019.
-SD Ousley, Milner GR, JL Boldsen, SM Getz, S Weise, and P Tarp.
+Ousley, SD, GR Milner, JL Boldsen, SM Getz, S Weise, and P Tarp.
 A New Method for Adult Skeletal Age Estimation Using Transition Analysis: TA3.
 Podium Presentation.
-71st Annual Meeting of the American Academy of Forensic Sciences.
-Baltimore, MD.
+Proceedings of the American Academy of Forensic Sciences 25: 72.

 2017.
 Milner GR, JL Boldsen, SD Ousley, SM Getz, S Weise, and P Tarp.
 Adult Skeletal Age Estimation: Tackling Long-Standing Problems With A New Approach.
 NIJ Forensic Science R&D Symposium: American Academy of Forensic Sciences, Presentation.
 February 14.
 New Orleans, LA.

 2017.
 Getz SM, GR Milner, and JL Boldsen.
 Revised Transition Analysis: Validation on a Historical Sample and the First Archaeological Application of the New Procedure.
-American Association of Physical Anthropologists, Poster.
-April 21.
-New Orleans, LA.
+American Journal of Physical Anthropology Supplement 162 (S64): 193.

 2016.
 Milner GR, JL Boldsen, SD Ousley, SM Getz, S Weise, and P Tarp.
 Estimating Age from Adult Skeletons: New Directions in Transition Analysis Using a Wide Array of Traits.
 American Journal of Physical Anthropology Supplement 159 (S62): 231.